-In May 2020, the Company disclosed such information governance, strategies, risk management, indicators and targets on climate change risks and opportunities in accordance with the framework recommended by TCFD.
-These contents, which include the results of the analysis utilizing the Carbon Risk Real Estate Monitor (CRREM) methodology to evaluate transition risks, have been updated in May 2023 and disclosed on the Company's website and in our Integrated Report.
+Based on the recommendations of TCFD (Task Force on Climate Change-related Financial Disclosures), the Company disclosed its initial report in May 2020.
+These contents, which include the results of the analysis utilizing the Carbon Risk Real Estate Monitor (CRREM) methodology to evaluate transition risks, have been updated in May 2023.

-Please refer to the following for details.
-[Website] https://mec.disclosure.site/e/sustainability/activities/environment/tcfd/ [Integrated Report] https://www.mec.co.jp/en/ir/annual/
+[Website]

+https://mec.disclosure.site/e/sustainability/activities/environment/tcfd/